google/tracing-framework/docs/options.md

 injector extension or custom builds of Chromium.
 It introduces some overhead, such as an additional 0.1ms per XHR open/send.

+#### wtf.trace.provider.dom

+Set `wtf.trace.provider.dom` to 1+ to enable DOM instrumentation.
+This will add event handlers and other DOM hooks that may decrease performance slightly.

+Use `wtf.trace.initializeDomEventProperties(el, opt_recursive)` to setup the
+event hooks on new DOM elements added after the document has loaded.
+If this is not called on new DOM sub trees their events may not be tracked in all browsers.

+Use `wtf.trace.ignoreDomTree(el)` to ignore all of the events from a DOM tree.
+This is useful for hiding tracing/debug UI from the traces.

+#### wtf.trace.provider.image

+Set `wtf.trace.provider.image` to 1+ to enable Image/HTMLImageElement events.

+#### wtf.trace.provider.webworker

+Set `wtf.trace.provider.webworker` to 1+ to enable automatically instrumenting web workers as they are created and messages between workers.

+#### wtf.trace.provider.xhr

+Set `wtf.trace.provider.xhr` to 1+ to enable XHR events.
+This may incur additional overhead in event processing.

 ## HUD

 HUD options pertain only to the overlay used in browser-based injected runs.